ChristopherAMyers/AmberFD/README.md

 # AmberFD

+Full documentation (work in progress) for all the methods, arguments, and tools available in AmberFD can be found in it's separate documentation page: https://christopheramyers.github.io/AmberFD_Documentation/html/index.html

 This package incorporates a Fluctuating Density based model for MD simulations performed with OpenMM.
 Similar to a fluctuating charge model, this model incorporates explic polarization into a simulation by adjusting the density sites at each time step so that the electrostatic energy is minimized.
 Additionally,